- What is attachment

 In cases where attachment issues become severe, children experience attachment trauma and may develop an attachment disorder.

-They tend to lack social and emotional reciprocity, have difficulties with emotion regulation, and tend to develop depressive symptoms.
+These children lack social and emotional reciprocity, have difficulties with emotion regulation, and are more likely to develop depressive symptoms.

 RAD diagnosis is linked to more exposure to violence or physical abuse in the family.